abusedmedia/Presenta-WWW/pages/privacy-policy.md

 Feel free to contact us if you have any concerns or questions about how we handle your data and personal information.

-This policy is effective as of 1st September 2019.

 ## How to contact us

 Please contact us if you have any questions or comments about our privacy practices or this Privacy Policy.
 You can reach us online at support@presenta.cc